top of page

 Engaging the Journey: Internal and External

-In recent weeks an image started to form in my heart to depict this sacred adventure.
-The image blends elements from previous drawings such as trees, seasons, and the river of life.
+This image blends elements from previous drawings such as trees, seasons, and the river of life.
 The tree represents a soul, and the paths surrounding the tree are a reflection of our life's experiences (You can see this image on my website, Seasons on the Journey) while the landscape and paths within the tree reference the inner life.
 The Sun, the Flame in the center of the tree, and the River represent the Triune God.
 The seeds and leaves speak of a fruitful, thriving life rooted in God.
+And the trees beneath the image are a reflection of the community.
+We do not exist alone.

 • What happens when we encounter a particular stretch of the path in our journey of life?

-• How do we navigate an experience, body and soul, noticing the emotions that inform us, setting our intention, and choosing to engage life with God?
+• How do we navigate an experience, body and soul, noticing the emotions that inform us, setting our intention, and making choices?

-• What does it mean to move through emotions, passions, and perspectives with God and remain deeply rooted in Him?
+• What does it mean to move through emotions, passions, and perspectives with God, being obedient and remaining deeply rooted in Him?

-• What does it look like to fully engage the journey and to live steady, fruitful, and anchored lives?
+• What does it look like to fully engage and to live steady, fruitful, and anchored lives?

-As I worked on my drawing the last week and a half it was a good creative outlet for emotional energy as my surgery date drew near.
-But, as I reflected on the unfinished drawing Tuesday, the day before my surgery, I noticed that the core of the tree was stable and strong, The tree was gnarly and scarred, there were dark places and deep crevices.
-But, the tree had a strong core for it was rooted in Christ, the Living Water.
-It was living in the Light.
+The tree is gnarly and scarred, there are dark places and deep crevices.
+But the tree has a strong core for it is rooted in Christ, the Living Water.
+It is living in the Light.
 The branches may sway….it could even lose a limb or two (and it has in the past).
 But, this tree is alive and thriving; it is steadfast.
 May that be true of you and me.

 Engaging the Journey